Tips for the Course Proposal Form

 Each core rubric consists of two sections, “Learning Objectives” and “Guidelines.”
 Faculty have developed the Guidelines section to achieve the particular Learning Objectives of the core rubric and, more broadly, the university’s educational goals.
 The Guidelines are intended to be used by faculty to develop core courses and the Curriculum Committee to review core courses.
 The Learning Objectives are intended to provide a clear statement to students of what they can expect to learn from any given core area.
 Although the Learning Objectives will assist the faculty in developing Core courses and meeting the Core area’s spirit, the Curriculum Committee will evaluate and approve Core courses based on their adherence to the Guidelines, not the Learning Objectives.

-• The approval by the Curriculum Committee of Connections courses is often delayed because proposers do not explicitly or adequately define the multiple disciplinary approaches to be explored in the class.
-In the cover letter, the proposer should try to respond to the question: “What multiple disciplinary approaches to a subject are you bringing together in the course, and how?”
+The approval by the Curriculum Committee of Connections courses is often delayed because proposers do not explicitly or adequately define the multiple disciplinary approaches to be explored in the class.
+Be sure to address this in your Cover Form responses.

 In the past, Guideline II.C about “participating in a cross-disciplinary dialogue” has often been addressed in one of three ways: